 Central banks around the world, including the Federal Reserve, have commissioned working groups of market participants and official sector representatives to replace LIBOR and replace or reform other interest rate benchmarks (collectively, the "IBORs").
 A transition away from the widespread use of such rates to alternative rates and other potential interest rate benchmark reforms has begun and will continue over the course of the next few years.
-For example, the United Kingdom Financial Conduct Authority ("FCA"), which regulates LIBOR, has announced that it has commitments from panel banks to continue to contribute to LIBOR through the end of 2021, but that it will not use its powers to compel contributions beyond such date.
-As a result, there is considerable uncertainty regarding the publication of LIBOR beyond 2021 and regulators globally have continued to emphasize the need for the industry to plan accordingly.
+There remains a likelihood that most IBORs will not be available beyond 2021, and regulators globally have continued to emphasise the need for the industry to plan accordingly.